 - Check the NHS Choices 'Find Dentist Services' site online (see link in Further reading below).

-- If none of the above is available, go to your nearest general hospital Accident and Emergency department or your GP; for severe/urgent problems, they may refer you to a hospital oral surgeon.
+- If none of the above is available, go to your nearest general hospital Accident and Emergency department; for severe/urgent problems, they may refer you to a hospital oral surgeon.

 Further reading and references